thebadcc/mfer-builder/README.md

 **Assets**

-All images pull from [cerealbox.wtf](https://www.cerealbox.wtf/traits) and were archieved in this repository under [images](https://github.com/thebadcc-eth/mfer-builder/tree/main/images).
+All images pull from [cerealbox.wtf](https://www.cerealbox.wtf/traits) and are archieved in this repository under [images](https://github.com/thebadcc-eth/mfer-builder/tree/main/images).

 **Seed**